hey-api/openapi-ts/docs/openapi-ts/clients/fetch.md

 ## Customization

-Our Fetch client is built as a thin wrapper on top of Fetch API, extending its functionality to work with Hey API.
+The Fetch client is built as a thin wrapper on top of Fetch API, extending its functionality to work with Hey API.
 If you're already familiar with Fetch, customizing your client will feel like working directly with Fetch API.
 You can customize requests in three ways – through SDKs, per client, or per request.

 ### SDKs